 We all know the importance of a balanced diet, but what makes a diet a balanced diet?
 If the food you are feeding your baby is full of all the nutrients that a child needs, then the diet is a balanced diet.(what are the essential nutrients for kids).
 According to research, most of the kids are deficient in important nutrients because of their food choices.
 This is a direct outcome of increased intake of processed and refined foods such as chips, cookies, pizza, burger, fries and carbonated drinks (What are the effects of junk foods on kids?).
 These foods not only have zero nutritive value but also have an undesired impact on the health of the child.
-Here is the list of some must include food items in your kids daily diet.
+Here is the list of some best foods for toddler and kids that you must include in your kids daily diet.

-20g Nuts: They are a great source of good fat and many micronutrients which otherwise do not get covered in our daily home-cooked meals.
+They are a great source of good fat and many micronutrients which otherwise do not get covered in our daily home-cooked meals.
 10-20g of nuts are sufficient for a child depending on their age/weight.
 If possible, add 1 brazilnut, which is a great source of selenium mineral which is not found easily in daily meals.
+Nuts are the best foods for toddler and kids.
 (How to get Selenium?)

 If you have covered these 8 food items, you can rest assured that considerable amount of nutrition has been fed to your child.